RafaMunoz/Bedya/README.md

     ],

+If you have installed a Bedya Server you will need to modify the configuration file and change the IP addresses for your server.

+    $ sudo nano /etc/bedya/bedya.conf

+    [URL]
+    updates = IP-SERVER/api/infobot/
+    downloads = IP-SERVER/downloads

 Once the configuration file has been edited you can start the service using either of the following two commands.

     $ sudo service bedya start